Network of Women in Czech Foreign, European, and Security policy

 News & Articles

 What is the future of Czechia-Poland relations?
-Members of the women network discussed wi Magdalena Jakubowska, Marta Prochwicz Jazowska, and Marta Sz
+The women network discussed with Magdalena Jakubowska, Marta Prochwicz Jazowska, and Marta Szpala

 How is Poland's approach to security and defense changing with the shifting geopolitical situation?
 What role do women play and could play in the country's defense?
 And what is the future of Central European cooperation?